-On an ongoing basis, the Compensation Committee considers the risks inherent in the Company's compensation programs.
-With the change in the structure of the annual non-equity incentive compensation awards in late 2018, which de-emphasized revenue, the Compensation Committee believes that our compensation policies and practices do not encourage excessive and unnecessary risk-taking, and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on the Company.
-The Compensation Committee believes that the design of our compensation policies and practices encourages our employees to remain focused on both our short- and long-term goals.
+The Committee believes that our compensation policies and practices do not encourage excessive and unnecessary risk-taking, and that the level of risk-taking that they do encourage is not reasonably likely to have a material adverse effect on the Company.
+The Committee believes that the design of our compensation policies and practices encourages our employees to remain focused on those short- and long-term goals deemed to have the most material correlation to shareholder value creation.